aasthasharm/comp423-course-notes/docs/tutorials/rust-setup.md

     For a more detailed overview of dev containers, please visit [this website](https://comp423-25s.github.io/resources/MkDocs/tutorial/#part-2-setting-up-the-development-environment).

 #### Setting up devcontainer.json
-1. Open your `#! rust-dev-container` directory in VS Code
+1. Open your `#! rust-dev-container-tutorial` directory in VS Code
 2. Inside the project, create a `.devcontainer` directory containing a file called `.devcontainer/devcontainer.json`
 3. Copy paste the following specifications into your devcontainer.json file: